dosisod/refurb/README.md

 ```

 > **Note**
-> Refurb only supports Python 3.10.
-It can check Python 3.6 code and up, but Refurb
+> Refurb must be ran on Python 3.10+, though it can check Python 3.6+ code by setting the `--python-version` flag.
-> itself must be ran through Python 3.10.

 ## Explanations For Checks